MalgoCoder54/malgocoder54.github.io/index.md

     }
 </style>

-Hello and welcome to my pub!
-I had a feeling i should have called this place "puzzle", so, as Barney would say "people will think -Why puzzle?- and that's the puzzle!!".
-So, take a set and grab a _pint_.. ehm.. a **prompt**!
+Hello and welcome to my _pub_!
+I had a feeling I should have called this place “Puzzle”.
+So, as Barney would say, “People will think - Why Puzzle? - and that’s the puzzle!!”.
+Anyway...  take a seat and grab a pint… ehm… a **prompt**!

-You will find here some post about my experience in prompt engineering and experience with LLMs and Generative AI that I'd like to share with you!
+Here, you will find posts about my experiences in prompt engineering and with LLMs and Generative AI that I’d like to share with you!

-You will also find some more info about me and my history, as well as a video of conferences and seminaries that are pubbliccly avaliable!
+You will also find more info about me and my history, as well as videos of conferences and seminars that are publicly available!

-So, drop what you are doing, and join the merry mop, before you know you are in my Prompt Pub!
+So, drop what you’re doing, and join the merry mob.
+Before you know it, you’ll be in my Prompt Pub!

 <style>
     p {